btisystems/resource-adapter-training/README.md

-100 Transport
+200 Optical
 =========================

-This section is the start of the Transport section for the Resource Adapter.
+This section is the start of the Optical section for the Resource Adapter.

 Dependencies